uberfastman/fantasy-football-metrics-weekly-report/README.md

 The Fantasy Football Metrics Weekly Report application allows certain aspects of the generated report to be configured with a `.ini` file.
 Included in the repository is `EXAMPLE-config.ini`, containing default values, as well as league settings that point to a public Yahoo league as a "demo" of the app.

-The app ***REQUIRES*** that `config.ini` be present, so you will need to rename `EXAMPLE-config.ini` to just `config.ini`.
+The app ***REQUIRES*** that `config.ini` be present, so you should *make a copy* of the `EXAMPLE-config.ini` where it is already located, and then *rename the copy* to just `config.ini`.
 Then update the values to reflect the league for which you wish to generate a report, as well as any other settings you wish to change from the default values.

 <a name="report-features"></a>
 #### Report Features